Bayesian Search for Robust Optima: Conclusion

 \section{Conclusion}

 This paper has introduced a novel algorithm for the robust optimisation of expensive-to-evaluate functions in the context of Bayesian optimisation.
-Experiments on a range of commonly-used benchmark functions show that our method is effective at locating robust optima, and able to consistently outperform a state-of-the-art method from the literature.
-The method depends upon building a model of the expensive function and then evaluating the improvement with respect to a chosen quality function over realisations drawn from the model.
-The expectation of these improvements is then used as an acquisition function, which is searched using an evolutionary algorithm, to inform the next location of the expensive function to evaluate.
+Experiments on a range of commonly-used benchmark functions show that our method is effective at locating robust optima, and able to outperform two state-of-the-art methods from the literature.
+The algorithm depends upon building a model of the expensive function and then evaluating the improvement with respect to a chosen quality function over realisations drawn from the model.
+The expectation of these improvements is then used as an acquisition function, which is maximised to inform the next location of the expensive function to evaluate.

-Essential to the success of this method is the ability to estimate the improvement in the robust quality from a single realisation of the Gaussian process.
-We have therefore described how to efficiently sample from a single realisation during the course of the evolutionary search.

-Standard (non-robust) Bayesian optimisation and ur Rehman et al.'s method only require the $\GP$ to be evaluated once per iteration; we require $J$ evaluations of the $\GP$ to form an estimate of the robust improvement.
-Consequently our methods take roughly $J$ times as long to decide on the next location for evaluation of the expensive function.
+Standard (non-robust) Bayesian optimisation, StableOpt and ur Rehman et al.'s method only require the GP to be evaluated once per iteration; we require $M$ evaluations of the GP to form an estimate of the robust improvement.
+Consequently our methods take longer roughly $M$ times as long to decide on the next location for evaluation of the expensive function.
 While this additional burden is significant for benchmark functions like these which are trivial to evaluate, the additional time required is insignificant in comparison with the time required to evaluate real-world expensive functions.
-Note also that interrogating the $\GP$ can be made in parallel.
+Note also that interrogating the GP can be made in parallel.

-Subject to the demand that the expensive-to-evaluate function be evaluated in the putative sweet spot, we have demonstrated that the choice of sampling location can markedly affect the convergence rate and quality of the final solution.
-Methods that promote exploration are more effective than exploitative methods and sampling from the location about which the model is most uncertain is effective, although we suspect that in higher dimensions that quality of the surrogate model may not be good enough to properly identify the most uncertain location.
+Subject to the demand that the expensive-to-evaluate function be evaluated in the putative robust region, we have demonstrated that the choice of sampling location can markedly affect the convergence rate and quality of the final solution.
+Methods that promote exploration are generally more effective than exploitative methods; sampling from the location about which the model is most uncertain is effective, although we suspect that in higher dimensions that quality of the surrogate model may not be good enough to properly identify the most uncertain location.

-Future work entails the simultaneous optimisation of the location and the shape of the sweet spot, and improvements in uncertainty estimation in high dimensions.
+Future work entails the simultaneous optimisation of the location and the shape of the robust region, and improvements in uncertainty estimation in high dimensions.